Back to Blog

 Erosive Wear (Fluid Impact)

-High-velocity fluids or particle-laden streams impacting surfaces.
-Pipe elbows, pump housings, and conveyor chutes experience erosion.
+High-velocity fluids or particle-laden streams impacting surfaces cause erosive wear.
+Pipe elbows, pump housings, and conveyor chutes commonly experience this degradation pattern.
+Material hardness helps resist erosion, but geometry changes that reduce impact angle often prove equally effective.

 Impact Wear